matt2ology/system-log-capture/README.md

         naming convention YYYYMMDDTHHMM-captured-system-logs
   - [ ] All logs should be saved as JSON, so we can possibly produce a browser dashboard to view pulled logs
+- [ ] Add a "Reset to default output directory" button